 A cow, a monkey, and a koala walk into a non-dairy plant … and Mooala Bananamilk is born.
-Okay, that might not be how it happened, but this unique dairy-free milk beverage with a crazy name must have a good story behind it.
+Okay, that might not be how it happened, but this unique dairy-free milk beverage with a crazy name and logo must have a good story behind it.

-Not to be confused with banana-flavored milk, Mooala Bananamilk is actually a non-dairy beverage made with a real banana base.
+Not to be confused with banana-flavored milk, Mooala Bananamilk is a non-dairy beverage made with a real banana base.
 In fact, it’s made with bananas, sunflower seeds, and not much else.
 This rather virtuous drink is free of carrageenan, preservatives, and top allergens.
 And the Original flavor is even made without added sweeteners.

 A wonderful banana scent emerged as I uncapped this beverage for the first time.
 However, the taste isn’t as boldly banana.
 It’s definitely banana, but it’s very light in fruit flavor with warm cinnamon in every sip.
 Sunflower seed milk can be quite overwhelming, but I think the banana neutralizes the sunflower seed base for a gently sweet beverage.
 The consistency is more like a very thin fruit smoothie than a creamy milk beverage, but I think it could be used for cereal, oatmeal and recipes.